jollyiwin/Myfree_GenAI_Bootcamp/sentence-constructor/meta-ai/chatgpt/prompt.md

  ##  Student Input:

- did you see the raven this morning?
+ did you see the raven this morning? they were looking at our garden.